Citizens Invoking the US Constitution

 Why are cities and counties receiving an Invocation of the US Constitution?

 Democracy is a system of representation.
 We don’t have the real deal.
+Our restaurant serves spaghetti and macaroni only.
+And you have to eat what the majority picked; you cannot get what you ordered for sure.

 Restrictions put in place for Federal elections are not described in the US Constitution for State or local elections.
 To the contrary: What is described for State and local elections is that we are a free and empowered people, liberated from unnecessary governmental overreach.
 The Federal level is restricted; the other levels should not be restricted, per the US Constitution.